-Prarquisite: PC675.
+Prerequisite: PC675.
 Students receive advanced training in forming a helping relationship and in the theoretical bases of the therapeutic relationship.
 Video tapes and in vivo demonstrations with feedback from peers and faculty.

-PC661

-Clinical Case Supervision I
+PC661 Clinical Case Supervision I (3.00 cr.)

-(3.00 cr.)

-Prerequisite: PC674, PC675, PC676, PC678.
+Prerequisite: PC674, PC675, PC676, PC678, PC808.
+PC674 may be taken concurrently.
 Thirty hours per semester of clinical supervision in a small group.
 The student participates in internship experiences each semester.
 Written and oral presentations accompanied by audio and video recordings form the basis of the supervisory process.
 Focuses on the dynamics of the counseling relationship, diagnosis, treatment, and legal/ethical issues.
 A clinical training fee is charged.
 (Fall/Spring)

-PC662

-Clinical Case Supervision II
+PC662 Clinical Case Supervision II (3.00 cr.)

-(3.00 cr.)